No shame. No judgment. I promise.

 I'm Leah and I'm so glad you're here

-Like me, you’ve probably buried parts of yourself deep down, trying to be a “good girl.”
+Like me, you’ve probably buried parts of yourself deep down, trying to be “good” and “normal.”

 I’m here to help you unwind the stories blocking you from accessing your sexual pleasure and satisfaction.
 It’s time to escape the secrecy and messages about your sexuality – you are not broken!

-I work with women just like you to embrace their true sexuality.
+I work with people just like you to embrace their true sexuality.